moq-wg/moq-transport/draft-ietf-moq-transport.md

 Publisher:

-: An endpoint that sends tracks.
+: An endpoint that handles subscriptions by sending requested Objects from the requested track.

 Subscriber: